Mixing Mechanisms: How Language Models Retrieve Bound Entities In-Context: Three Mechanisms for Retrieving Bound Entities

 \paragraph{The lexical and reflexive mechanisms are modulated based on target entity position.} Observe in Figure~\ref{fig:u_plot} that when the positional mechanism is unreliable for middle positions, the lexical and reflexive mechanisms come into play.
 However, which of these two alternate mechanisms contribute more depends on the location of the target entity within the entity group, denoted as $\te$.
 When the target is at the beginning of the group ($\te=1$), the reflexive mechanism is used (as discussed in \S\ref{subsec:positional}).
 When the target is at the end ($\te=3$), the lexical mechanism is primarily used.
 Finally, when the target is in the middle ($\te=2$), both mechanisms are used to differing extents.

-\paragraph{The three mechanisms have complex interplay.} We can see in Figure~\ref{fig:twopartdistribution} the interplay between the three mechanism when the positional and reflexive indices are fixed to $i_P = 6$ and $i_R = 14$ while the lexical index $i_L$ is iterated over a range of values.
+\paragraph{The three mechanisms have complex interplay.} We can see in Figure~\ref{fig:twopartdistribution} the interplay between the three mechanisms when the positional and reflexive indices are fixed to $i_P = 6$ and $i_R = 14$ while the lexical index $i_L$ is iterated over a range of values.
 First, the logit distributions clearly reveal the contributions of each mechanism, with a distinct spike appearing at each index.
 These spikes, however, behave differently.
 In line with Figure~\ref{fig:twopartdistribution}, the positional index produces a wide, diffuse distribution, whereas the \lexical{} and \lexrex{} indices produce sharp, one-hot peaks.
 Next, we observe that the mechanisms interact through a pattern of \textit{competitive synergy}, meaning that they both boost and suppress one another.
 When the \lexical{} index is close to the \positional{} index, the lexical contribution is amplified while the positional contribution is weakened; when they are farther apart, neither affects the other.
 In contrast, when the \lexical{} index is close to the \lexrex{} index, the lexical contribution is suppressed by the reflexive one.

-\paragraph{Interventions on bound entity tokens provide similar results.} To understand the residual stream of the bound entity tokens themselves, we design more datasets of original-counterfactual pairs and analyze intervention results in \S\ref{appx:signals_in_tokens}.
-We show that binding information exists and is used in the entity token residual streams between layers 12 and 19 for the \positional{} and \lexical{} mechanisms, and 6-12 for the \lexrex{} mechanism.
-We additionally analyze in \S\ref{appx:signals_in_tokens} how this binding information propagates across token positions.
+We design more datasets of original-counterfactual pairs to understand the bound entity tokens' residual streams, and analyze how binding information is encoded and propagates across token positions, in \S\ref{appx:signals_in_tokens}.

 \paragraph{Takeaways} These results clarify how LMs bind and retrieve entities in context.
 They simultaneously employ three mechanisms: \positional{}, \lexical{}, and \lexrex{}.
 In the first and last entity groups, LMs can rely almost exclusively on the \positional{} mechanism, where it is strongest and most concentrated.
 In middle groups, however, the \positional{} signal becomes diffuse and often links entities to nearby groups.
 In these cases, the lexical and reflexive mechanisms provide sharper signals which refine the positional mechanism, enabling the LM to retrieve the correct entity.